 It’s great to see women’s football is starting to get the airtime and recognition it deserves.
 Fandom reached fever pitch this year with England’s Lionesses even featuring on Lucozade Sport’s limited-launch bottles.

 But behind the glitz, glamour and knee-grazing, there’s a darker side.
 A side we’d rather not see.
-The Asian Football Development Project introduced the #FearlessFootball initiative, aiming to end the maltreatment and abuse of women on and off the pitch.
+The Association Football Development Programme Global (AFDP Global) introduced the #FearlessFootball initiative, aiming to end the maltreatment and abuse of women on and off the pitch.

 Launched following reports of abuse of women within Afghanistan’s football community, #FearlessFootball’s launch was backed by former England international women’s players Eniola Aluko, Kelly Smith, Rachel Yankey and Katie Chapman, as well as former US international Yael Averbuch West.
 A tonne of former men’s football players also stepped up to the plate.